 Conclusion

 File upload is an essential feature of many modern web apps and websites.
 We can use a third-party file upload tool, such as a JavaScript library or file upload API, to quickly implement a JavaScript file upload into our apps.
-However, you can also create a file uploader from scratch that way you want.
-For example, you can split large files into chunks and send them to the backend one by one.
+However, you can also create a file uploader from scratch.
+For example, you can split large files into chunks and send them to the backend individually.
 In this article, we’ve created a JavaScript file uploader with Vanilla JS from scratch.